zestsoftware/zest.releaser/doc/source/uploading.rst

   # server sends back when you do a challenge:
   #realm:Zope

-See http://pypi.python.org/pypi/collective.dist for more info.
+See the `Python Packaging User Guide`_ for more info.

+.. _`Python Packaging User Guide`: https://packaging.python.org/en/latest/distributing.html#uploading-your-project-to-pypi for more info.

 When all this is configured correctly, zest.releaser will first register and upload at the official pypi (if the package is registered there already).